wix-incubator/wix-rest-docs/guides/Pagination.md

 # Sorting and Paging

-_List_ and _Query_ endpoints that return a list of entities allow you to specify sorting and paging options in the request.
+_List_, _Query_ and _Search_ endpoints that return a list of entities may allow you to specify sorting and paging options in the request.

 This articles gives a general overview of sorting and paging.
 The implementation changes in REST